rhel-labs/learn-katacoda/sql-server-cstore/step2.md

 Check out `man tuned-adm` if you are interested in more details about the `tuned-adm` tool.

+## Monitoring performance using bcc-tools ##

+BCC is a toolkit for creating efficient kernel tracing and manipulation programs, and includes several useful tools and examples.

-First, install the kernel-devel package for your currently running kernel and the bcc-tools packages.
+Install the kernel-devel package for your currently running kernel and the bcc-tools packages.

 `yum install -y kernel-devel-$(uname -r) bcc-tools`{{execute T2}}